chaiNNer-org/chaiNNer/src/common/types/type-system.md

 ### Generics

-Aliases currently do not support generics.
-The following describes how generic aliases will function if implemented.

 Generic aliases use the same instantiation syntax as structures.

 E.g. given the generic alias definition `alias RgbImage { width: uint, height: uint } = Image { width: width, height: height, channels: 3 }`, the instantiations `RgbImage`, `RgbImage { width: uint }`, and `RgbImage { width: uint, height: uint }` will also resolve to the type `Image { width: uint, height: uint, channels: 3 }`.